vlad-chavez/mastering-aspnet-core/PROMPTS.md

 Can you explain HTTP methods?
 Can you explain status codes and headers?
 Explain Content-Type specific cases like  application/x-www-form-urlencoded and multipart/form-data and others?
 Can you explain RESTful and SOAP APIs principles?
-Can you explain JSON and XML serialization?
+Can you explain JSON and XML serialization in C#?